Skip to content

 Being physically alone is not the same as being disconnected.
 And being surrounded by colleagues is not the same as having a strong employee experience.

-The better interpretation is this: engagement is shaped by more than distance.
+Engagement is shaped by more than distance.
 It is influenced by how work is organized, how clear expectations are, and whether people have what they need to do their job well.
+The data tells you where the friction is.
+Follow-up is what actually fixes it.

 Highlighted chart section showing engagement results for employees who work alone at their location compared with other team setups.

 Figure 3.
-A surprising result: singletons often score strongly
+A surprising result: employees who work alone (singletons) often score strongly.

 This is not an argument for isolation.
 It is a reminder that physical distance is a poor shortcut for understanding engagement.